Donald J. Cohen Fellows in Developmental Neuroscience

 As a Cohen Fellow, Alp is working as a research coordinator for the FirstFocus Study, which aims to work with pediatrician’s offices in Atlanta to bring the MAC-ID eye-tracking device into the community and establish it as a diagnostic tool for ASD.
 Additionally, he is interested in investigating the emergence of social smiling in infants, as well as music cognition in autistic and typically-developing children.
 After his time at Marcus, Alp would like to pursue a medical degree.

-As a Cohen Fellow, Ainsley engages in eye-tracking research to study differences in social development in typically developing children and children at risk for, and with, autism.
-She is currently involved in a project focusing on recurrence rates of autism in younger siblings of children with autism and is particularly interested in investigating driving factors behind changes in clinicians’ diagnoses of these siblings over time.
-Following Marcus, Ainsley plans to pursue a doctoral degree in Clinical Psychology with a focus on improving early childhood evaluations of children with autism.
+As a Cohen Fellow, Ainsley conducts eye-tracking research to study social visual engagement in children with and without autism.
+She is currently engaged in a variety of projects focusing on younger siblings of children with autism, involving recurrence rates, clinician certainty, and dyadic interactions, and caregiver-mediated intervention.
+Following the fellowship, Ainsley plans to pursue a doctoral degree in Clinical Psychology with a focus on improving early identification of and intervention for children with autism.

 Sally Provence Fellows in Clinical Research